 I shivered with shock as I scrolled down a family WhatsApp group this week.
-What I saw was the kind of thing that people on my side of the ideological spectrum tend to dismiss as stupidity fed by fascist political groups.
-But words (memes, anonymous texts…), including those we despise, have power.
 The savage violence against Muslims in India proves we should not neglect the dangers of peer-to-peer (P2P) fear-mongering in Brazil.

 In my hometown Magé, fear is the spirit of the World Cup

 Fear hit me two days ago: Friends and relatives desperately called to warn me of deadly armed conflicts in Magé (my hometown).
 The “pacification” of Rio before the World Cup has increasingly meant the end of peace for us in Magé.